dineshkumares/info_extraction_receipts/README.md

 20<br>
 Total Inc Taxes : 20 <br>

-Similar issues were for Invoice and date.
+Similar issues were present for Invoice and date.

 Using a word level approach would lead to a better performance as it would negate the inconsistencies of the bounding boxes  provided in the dataset for a better one, consider each single word from Tesseract and label them which would yield a better model.